 Colombia.
-Now poitically stable, what was previously South America's best-kept secret is now opening more and more to visitors wanting to enjoy its beautiful variety of landscapes.
+Now politically stable, what was previously South America's best-kept secret is now opening more and more to visitors wanting to enjoy its beautiful variety of landscapes.
 It has everything from rolling coffee plantations and stunning Andean scenery to pretty colonial villages and jungle-fringed coastlines.

 Favorite experience: For me, nowhere in South America boasts more spectacular and unusual scenery than the Bolivian Altiplano.
 With a mixture of multi-colored mountain lagoons, pink flamingos, snow-capped volcanoes and the famous Uyuni Salt Flats, you can sometimes feel as though you are on a different planet.
 There are very few places you can drive over a vast sea of salt and a volcanic lava field in one day.

 In a nutshell

-Although a visit to Peru’s iconic Inca citadel of Machu Picchu and the surrounding sites in the Sacred Valley are close to the top of anyone’s list when visiting South America, there are myriad ancient civilisations whose heritage can be found in the Andes.
+Although a visit to Peru’s iconic Inca citadel of Machu Picchu and the surrounding sites in the Sacred Valley are close to the top of anyone’s list when visiting South America, there are myriad ancient civilizations whose heritage can be found in the Andes.

 Chile’s Northern Altiplano is home to fascinating geoglyphs and cave paintings from pre-Conquest cultures, while the pre-Colombian ruins of Tiahuanaco in Bolivia are thought to have once been part of a spectacular imperial city whose power in its time could have even rivaled the Inca Empire.